MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 This command gets non-core modules that support the Updatable Help feature.
 The command uses the *ListAvailable* parameter of the `Get-Module` cmdlet to get all modules on the computer.
-A pipeline operator (|) sends the modules to the `Where-Object` cmdlet, which gets modules whose names do not begin with Microsoft or PS, and have a value for the **HelpInfoURI** property, which tells Windows PowerShell where to find updated help files for the module.
+A pipeline operator (|) sends the modules to the `Where-Object` cmdlet, which gets modules whose names do not begin with Microsoft or PS, and have a value for the **HelpInfoURI** property, which tells PowerShell where to find updated help files for the module.
 The comparison statements are connected by the **And** logical operator.

 The example uses the script block command format.
 Logical operators, such as **And** and **Or**, are valid only in script blocks.
 You cannot use them in the comparison statement format of a `Where-Object` command.

-- For more information about Windows PowerShell logical operators, see [about_Logical_Operators](./About/about_logical_operators.md).
+- For more information about PowerShell logical operators, see [about_Logical_Operators](./About/about_logical_operators.md).
 - For more information about the Updatable Help feature, see [about_Updatable_Help](./About/about_Updatable_Help.md).

 ## PARAMETERS

 ### -CContains

-Specifies the case-sensitive Contains operator, which gets objects from a collection when the property value of the object is an exact match for the specified value
+Indicates that this cmdlet gets objects from a collection if the property value of the object is an exact match for the specified value.
+This operation is case-sensitive.

-For example: `Get-Process | where ProcessName -contains "svchost"`
+For example: `Get-Process | where ProcessName -CContains "svchost"`

-"Contains" refers to a collection of values and is true when the collection contains an item that is an exact match for the specified value.
+*CContains* refers to a collection of values and is true if the collection contains an item that is an exact match for the specified value.
-If the input is a single object, Windows PowerShell converts it to a collection of one object.
+If the input is a single object, PowerShell converts it to a collection of one object.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter